Jérôme Bel lives in Paris and works worldwide.

 nom donné par l'auteur (1994) is a choreography of objects.
 Jérôme Bel (1995) is based on the total nudity of the performers.
 Shirtology (1997) presents an actor wearing many T-shirts.
 The last performance (1998) quotes a solo by the choreographer Susanne Linke, as well as Hamlet and André Agassi.
 Xavier Le Roy (2000) was claimed by Jérôme Bel as his own, but was actually choreographed by Xavier Le Roy.
 The show must go on (2001) brings toghether twenty performers, nineteen pop songs and one DJ.
 Véronique Doisneau (2004) is a solo on the work of the dancer Véronique Doisneau, from the Paris Opera.
 Isabel Torres (2005), for the ballet of the Teatro Municipal of Rio de Janeiro, is its Brazilian version.
 Pichet Klunchun and myself (2005) was created in Bangkok with the Thai traditional dancer Pichet Klunchun.
 Follows Cédric Andrieux (2009), dancer of Merce Cunningham.
 3Abschied (2010) is a collaboration between Anne Teresa De Keersmaeker and Jérôme Bel based on The Song of the Earth by Gustav Malher.
 Disabled Theater (2012) is a piece with a Zurich-based company, Theater Hora, consisting of professional actors with learning disabilities.
 Cour d'honneur (2013) stages fourteen spectators of the Cour d'honneur of the Palais des Papes in Avignon.
+In 2013, Emails 2009-2010, written with the French choreographer Boris Charmatz, is edited (Les Presses du Réel).
+This book is published on line and in English, still by Les Presses du Réel, in 2016.
 In Gala (2015), the choreographer stages together professional people from the dance field and amateurs coming from different backgrounds.
 In Tombe (2016), performance created at the invitation of Opéra National de Paris, Jérôme Bel proposed to some dancers of the ballet to invite, for a duet, the person with who they would never share the stage.
 Posé arabesque, temps lié en arrière, marche, marche (2017) is a piece for all the dancers of the Ballet de l’Opéra de Lyon based on the famous "Entrance of the shadows" of the ballet La Bayadère.
 Dancing as if nobody is watching (2018) and the reading of the Lecture on nothing by John Cage call for a contemplative aesthetic attitude.
 With Retrospective, Jérôme Bel goes back through his video archives and makes a cross section within his corpus, to better bring out the linkage between dance and politics.
 Isadora Duncan (2019) paints a picture of this choreographer.
-In 2013 Emails 2009-2010, written with the French choreographer Boris Charmatz, is edited (Les Presses du Réel).
-This book is published on line and in English, still by Les Presses du Réel, in 2016.
+Since 2019, for ecological reasons, Jérôme Bel and his company no longer travel by plane for creations and tours.
+Thus, Dances for Wu-Kang Chen (2020), a portrait of this Taiwanese dancer, Xiao Ke (2020), a performance created with this Shanghai-based choreographer, and Laura Pante (2020), which presents the career of this dancer living in Italy, were all rehearsed by videoconference, performed in the language of the dancers and toured in the country of their performers.
+For Dances for an actress (Valérie Dréville) (2020) and Dans voor actrice (Jolente de Keersmaeker) (2021), Jérôme Bel asked these two actresses to interpret, not the roles of the theatrical repertoire as they are used to, but rather certain dances from the choreographic modernity.